Customers can expect electricity credit before Christmas – minister

-Customers can expect to get an additional electricity credit before Christmas, Minister for the Environment Eamon Ryan has said.
+Customers can expect to get an energy credit before Christmas, Minister for the Environment Eamon Ryan has said.

+Though the Irish premier would not comment on such a credit as Budget negotiations are ongoing, Taoiseach Micheal Martin described it as a “simple and straightforward” way of helping people with soaring energy costs.

+It comes as several energy providers have announced significant electricity and gas price hikes in recent weeks, including an announcement by Energia on the same day as the minister’s comments, to increase gas prices by 39% and electricity prices by 29%.

-In April, a 200 euro electricity credit was applied to each household as part of measures announced by the Irish Government to help people grapple with the rising cost of living.
+A 200 euro electricity credit was applied to each household in April as part of measures announced by the Irish Government to help people grapple with the rising cost of living.

 Speaking to reporters after the conclusion of Cabinet on Wednesday, Mr Ryan said that there would be another such support before the end of the year.